gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

         servicePort: 8080
 ```

-Keep in mind that ingress resources are ignored unless an ingress controller is setup.
-Gardener does not provide an ingress controller by default .
+Keep in mind that ingress resources are ignored unless an ingress controller is set up.
+Gardener does not provide an ingress controller by default.
 See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) and [Gardener documentation](https://github.com/gardener/documentation/blob/master/website/documentation/guides/applications/service-access/_index.md#loadbalancer-vs-ingress) for more details.

 ### Request DNS records for service type LoadBalancer